osmarks/website/blog/other-stuff.md

 You are that which copies your genes into the future.
 I am that which dissolves the order in certain kinds of complex system.
 That’s the deep structure of things.
 :::

 [Void Star](https://www.goodreads.com/book/show/29939057-void-star) - somewhat strange for a "mainstream" scifi book (it was reviewed by the Guardian) but in good ways.
-The prose is very... poetic is probably the best word (it contains phrases like "isoclines of commitment and dread", "concentric and innumerable" and "high empyrean")... which I enjoyed, but it is polarizing.
-The setting seems like a broadly reasonable extrapolation of ongoing trends into the future, although it's unclear exactly *when* it is (some of the book implies 2150 or so, but this seems implausible).
+The prose is (approximately) very poetic (it contains phrases like "isoclines of commitment and dread", "concentric and innumerable" and "high empyrean"), which I enjoyed, but it is polarizing.
+The setting seems like a broadly reasonable business-as-usual extrapolation of ongoing trends into the future, although it's unclear exactly *when* it is (some of the book implies 2150 or so, but this seems implausible).
 The author is a software engineer, so, unlike many other books with computers in them, the computers are not totally wrong.

 Its most unusual characteristic is that it absolutely does not tell you what's going on ever: an interview I read said it was written out of order, and that makes sense (another fun quirk of it is that the chapters are generally very short).
 I think I know most of what happens now, but it has taken a while.
 It has about one big idea in it, but it's written well.